syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/textarea/EJ2_ASP.NETCORE/getting-started.md

 ## Getting and setting values

-To set the initial value of the TextArea component, you can utilize the [`value`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Inputs.TextArea.html#Syncfusion_EJ2_Inputs_TextArea_Value) property.
+To set the initial value of the TextArea control, you can utilize the [`value`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Inputs.TextArea.html#Syncfusion_EJ2_Inputs_TextArea_Value) property.
 Here's how you can achieve it:

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}